 These adventures aim to show the love for the sport, freedom and nature.
 Powerful antidotes to purify ourselves from pain and to realize we are still driving our own life.

-If you want to buy my book, click here
+If you want to buy my book (in Italian language), click here